pieces-app/pieces-os-client-sdk-for-python/docs/SeededWorkstreamEvent.md

 # SeededWorkstreamEvent

 This is a precreated version of a WorkstreamEvent event, this will be used ingested into PiecesOS and PiecesOS will do all the magic to transform this into relevant data show in the workstream feed.
+NOTE: the source on the WorkstreamEvent is calculated based on the WorkstreamEvent's Context.(associated and created at the db level)

 ## Properties
 Name | Type | Description | Notes